paulogarithm/workshop-lua-c/README.md

 So normally you should understand the types from nil to thread.

-The other ones are the ones we are mostly gonna use in this workshop.
+The bottom ones are the types we are mostly gonna use in this workshop.

 However, we have to see more basics before.